Abstract

 Advanced Heuristic Algorithms

-Principle: Develops proprietary intelligent algorithms based on massive data accumulated from over 20 years of field operation, continuously monitoring hundreds of signal parameters (power, timing, consistency, etc.) to detect the subtlest abnormal patterns.
+Develops proprietary intelligent algorithms based on massive data accumulated from over 20 years of field operation, continuously monitoring hundreds of signal parameters (power, timing, consistency) to detect the subtlest abnormal patterns.
+These algorithms can detect complex spoofing including covert “pull-off” attacks with minimal false positives.

 Cryptographic Authentication Support

-Principle: Supports and integrates future satellite signal authentication services, such as Galileo’s OSNMA and GPS’s Chimera.
-Verifies the digital signatures from satellites to confirm signal authenticity at the source.
+Supports and integrates future satellite signal authentication services such as Galileo’s OSNMA and GPS’s Chimera.
+By verifying digital signatures from satellites, it confirms signal authenticity at the source, providing a cryptographically-grounded trust anchor.

 System-Level Sensor Fusion Interface

-Principle: Designs open interfaces for the receiver to facilitate deep integration and data comparison with other navigation sources like Inertial Measurement Units (IMU), visual sensors, and LiDAR.
+Designs open interfaces for the receiver to facilitate deep integration with Inertial Measurement Units (IMU), visual sensors, and LiDAR.
+This adds a cross-sensor verification layer for autonomous driving and other high-safety-requirement scenarios.

 AIM+ (Advanced Interference Mitigation and Anti-Spoofing) Technology

--Anti-Jamming First: Recognizing that “jamming often accompanies spoofing,” AIM+ first possesses robust anti-wideband and narrowband jamming capabilities, ensuring the receiver maintains lock on genuine signals in complex electromagnetic environments.
-This is the first solid line of defense against spoofing.
+- Anti-Jamming First — Recognizing that jamming often accompanies spoofing, AIM+ first possesses robust anti-wideband and narrowband jamming capabilities, ensuring the receiver maintains lock on genuine signals in complex electromagnetic environments.
+This is the first line of defense against spoofing.

--Deep Hardware-Software Integration: As a built-in technology, AIM+ requires no additional hardware, calibration, or special antennas, reducing system complexity, cost, and integration difficulty while avoiding potential side effects like latency from external devices.
+- Deep Hardware-Software Integration — As a built-in technology, AIM+ requires no additional hardware, calibration, or special antennas, reducing system complexity, cost, and integration difficulty.

--Comprehensive Response: Can simultaneously utilize multi-frequency detection, heuristic algorithms, and cryptographic information for real-time detection and mitigation of various spoofing attacks, from simple to complex.
+- Comprehensive Response — Can simultaneously utilize multi-frequency detection, heuristic algorithms, and cryptographic information for real-time detection and mitigation of various spoofing attacks.

 Summary of Core Solution Advantages

--Validated by Twenty Years of Experience: Algorithms and thresholds are trained based on long-term real-world operational data, not just laboratory theory, ensuring high reliability.
+- Validated by Twenty Years of Experience — Algorithms and thresholds are trained based on long-term real-world operational data, not just laboratory theory.

--High-Accuracy Threat Awareness: Capable of generating accurate spoofing flags, avoiding safety risks caused by false positives (disrupting the system) or false negatives (missing attacks).
+- High-Accuracy Threat Awareness — Capable of generating accurate spoofing flags, avoiding safety risks caused by false positives or false negatives.

 Conclusion

 In the era of booming UAV and manned aircraft development, flight safety has become a non-negotiable bottom line.
-However, invisible radio waves harbor real threats—GNSS jamming and spoofing attacks are becoming increasingly common and sophisticated.
-From simple signal suppression to meticulously designed “pull-off” attacks, these threats are sufficient to misdirect navigation, disrupt formations, or even cause catastrophic consequences.
-In the face of these challenges, passive protection is no longer sufficient.
-True safety begins at the core of perception.
-As advocated by Septentrio, “protection capability begins at the receiver core,” we firmly believe that advanced multi-frequency GNSS technology, intelligent heuristic algorithms, and satellite signal encryption/authentication (e.g., OSNMA) must be deeply integrated into the receiver chip and firmware.
-This built-in, multi-layered protection system can distinguish genuine from fake signals at the signal level in real-time, lock onto genuine signals amidst interference, provide trustworthy alert flags when spoofing occurs, and ensure flight control systems always make decisions based on authentic and reliable position and time information.
+From simple signal suppression to meticulously designed “pull-off” attacks, these threats are sufficient to misdirect navigation, disrupt formations, or cause catastrophic consequences.
+As Septentrio advocates, true protection capability begins at the receiver core — advanced multi-frequency GNSS technology, intelligent heuristic algorithms, and satellite signal authentication (OSNMA) must be deeply integrated into the receiver chip and firmware to distinguish genuine from fake signals in real time.

-Because spoofing attacks often occur alongside jamming.
+Spoofing attacks almost always accompany jamming.
 Jamming first suppresses genuine GNSS signals with noise, causing the receiver to lose lock and become more susceptible to takeover by false signals.
-If the receiver itself has weak anti-jamming capability, it will be unable to hold onto genuine signals during a spoofing event and will also lose the possibility of falling back to other healthy signals.
+If the receiver lacks robust anti-jamming capability, it cannot hold onto genuine signals during an attack.
+AIM+ technology embodies this principle by providing powerful anti-wideband and narrowband jamming as the first line of defense.

-Which application scenarios are most vulnerable to spoofing attacks?
+Which application scenarios are most vulnerable to GNSS spoofing attacks?